 There’s no way around it: Failure is not fun.
-It’s also an important part of life as an entrepreneur.
-Successful entrepreneurs from Bill Gates to Vera Wang have colossal failures under their belts.
-I’d even argue that if an entrepreneur has never experienced a failure, he or she isn’t taking enough risks.
+However, it’s an important part of life as an entrepreneur—even successful entrepreneurs like Bill Gates and Vera Wang have colossal failures under their belts.
+I’d argue that if an entrepreneur has never experienced a failure, he or she isn’t taking enough risks.
 Fortunately, this unpleasant experience is not futile.
 Especially in business, failures can be used to your advantage—but only if you learn how to bounce back from them effectively.

 I’ve experienced my fair share of failures.
-One example is Zeadoo, a personalized start webpage.
-It’s still available today, but it’s a failure in that it lacks the proper strategy to support it, and a method for monetizing it.
+One example is Zeadoo, a personalized homepage.
+It’s no longer available today, but it was a failure in that it lacked the proper strategy to support it and a method for monetizing it.
 This experience, and others, have contributed to my understanding of failure and how to recover from it.
-Here are some tips for getting back on your feet after a business idea flops.
+Here are some tips for getting back on your feet after a business idea flops:

 This is the hardest part of recovering from failure, but also the most important.
 Shock and denial are normal feelings, especially if you were really invested in your idea.
 It can be challenging to sift through these potent emotions to identify a failure.